omtripathi52/forestfire/README.md

 This project focuses on predicting the **Fire Weather Index (FWI)** using the **Algerian Forest Fires Dataset**.
 FWI is a widely used numerical index to assess **wildfire risk** based on meteorological conditions.

-The project applies **machine learning regression techniques** to predict FWI values, helping in early detection and analysis of forest fire risk.
+Machine learning regression models are applied to predict FWI values, helping in **early detection and analysis of forest fire risk**.

 ---